-This project is located 30 kms to the South East of the town of Bosilegrad, 400 kms from the capital Belgrade, close to the Macedonian and Bulgarian borders.
-A poly-metallic lead, zinc and copper target, there are two distinct ore bodies; Podvirovi and Popovica.
+This project is located 30 kms to the South East of the town of Bosilegrad, 400km from the capital Belgrade, close to the Macedonian and Bulgarian borders.
+At the poly-metallic lead, zinc and copper target, there are two distinct ore bodies; Podvirovi and Popovica.

 Pre-production bulk metallurgical testwork is now underway at the mine's newly commissioned pilot plant.
-Producing its first concentrates in the summer of 2017 Bosilegrad will become Mineco's fourth operating mine currently employing 120 people.
+Producing its first concentrates in the summer of 2017, Bosilegrad has become Mineco's fourth operating mine currently employing 120 people.

-In April 2017 a metallurgical pilot plant was commissioned and the first trail concentrates will be produced throughout Q3.
-Once the design is confirmed Mineco will start to ramp operations up to the planned 240ktpa annual production target.
+In April 2017, a metallurgical pilot plant was commissioned and the first trail concentrates will be produced throughout Q3.
+Once the design is confirmed Mineco will eventually start to ramp operations up to the planned 240ktpa annual production target.